Apart from warmth you need three things when seeding a lawn:

 Start by raking the surface to open it up ready for seeding.
-A good soil like Gro-Max Premium Garden Soil is a dark, rich soil formulated that has been designed for optimum root growth.
+A good soil like Gro-Turf Top Dress is a dark, rich soil formulated that has been designed for optimum root growth.

 Next put on the seed and then gently drag the rake over the surface to start mixing the seed with the soil.
 Finally, use a light roller; perhaps a half filled water roller or your lawn mower roller and roll the lawn in two directions.

 You can broadcast seed by hand or with your fertilizer spreader.
 A shutter one third to one half open should do nicely.
 Professionals will split the seed into two lots and seed in one direction with one lot and reverse the direction for the second lot.
 This ensures an even distribution.
 Before you begin remove any spare seed you ordered and take a bit extra out as well.
 When seeding a lawn it is best to be careful at the edges as you don’t want to waste seed on the patio or driveway and conversely you don’t want to grow grass in the flower beds.
 By keeping a bit extra back you can do a final hand spread carefully on the last 30cm of lawn up to the edges.
 If you haven’t already done so now is the time to add a fertilizer.

 Now all you have to do is stop the area from drying out.
 This means light watering with a very fine spray, twice a day if possible for the first two weeks.
 Large droplets or heavy watering will move or puddle the seed destroying the even distribution.
 The second two weeks should be once a day or every other day.
 If things start drying out increase the frequency.
 In month two you can water more heavily and less frequently; perhaps twice a week will do.
 Finally, water once a week in month three and keep watering if things get dry.
 New grass is prone to drying in the first six months.
 Being able to do your seeding in wetter spring or autumn months helps but if you can supply the water then summer seeding can be extremely successful.